 A little over two years ago, I read and reviewed my first travel book aimed squarely at the female population.
-Despite having “lipstick” and “women” in the title, I found it to be perfectly suitable for men as well.
+Despite having "lipstick" and "women" in the title, I also found it to be perfectly suitable for men.

-When I was offered the chance to review Chelsea Duke's first book, High Heels and a Head Torch: The Essential Guide for Girls Who Backpack, I figured why not?
-Since I'd learned with the lipstick book to take titles with a grain of salt, it wasn't Duke's cover which tipped me off that this would truly be a book geared for women.
+When I was offered the chance to review Chelsea Duke's first book, High Heels and a Head Torch: The Essential Guide for Girls Who Backpack, I figured, why not?
+Since I'd learned with the lipstick book to take titles with a grain of salt, it wasn't Duke's cover that tipped me off that this would indeed be a book geared for women.
 Nor was it the feminine, cursive typography sprinkled throughout the text.
 Not even the little pair of illustrated, strappy high heels underneath the page numbers gave me that ah-ha moment.

-It was when I started chapter one, “First Things First,” which details putting one's kit (or backpack and belongings) together, that I realized I'm in for a steady dose of the female perspective.
-I noticed there was an inordinate amount of time spent on clothing and accessories, and not just which items to bring, but how to ensure maximum opportunities for coordination.
+When I started chapter one, "First Things First," which details putting one's kit (or backpack and belongings) together, I realized I was in for a steady dose of the female perspective.
+I noticed an excessive amount of time spent on clothing and accessories, not just on which items to bring but also on ensuring maximum coordination opportunities.
 I learned, among other things, that make-up can melt and make a mess in hot weather.

 Sure, guys think about what clothes to take, but I've never seen so much time and care devoted to the topic in a backpacking guidebook.
 Perhaps most writers, even the female ones, assume femininity is sacrificed on the backpacker trail.
 Chelsea Duke disagrees.
-For example, she suggests women “take a skirt and/or heels and/or make-up – something to make you feel a bit girlie and sexy.”
+For example, she suggests women "take a skirt and heels or make-up - something to make you feel a bit girlie and sexy."

-I appreciated the author's tongue-in-cheek sense of humor, and could clearly tell she was passionate about sharing her lessons learned from a trip around the world.
-Duke weaves plenty of anecdotes from her adventures in Asia, Australia, Africa and South America into the book, offering lists of Do's and Don'ts at the end of every chapter to sum up her best advice.
+I appreciated the author's tongue-in-cheek sense of humor and could clearly tell she was passionate about sharing her lessons learned from a trip around the world.
+Duke weaves plenty of anecdotes from her adventures in Asia, Australia, Africa, and South America into the book, offering lists of do's and don'ts at the end of every chapter to summarize her best advice.

-High Heels and a Head Torch: The Essential Guide for Girls Who Backpack by Chelsea Duke is currently available in UK bookstores and via Amazon.com UK for £4.94.
-Plans are being formalized for its release in the USA as well.
+High Heels and a Head Torch: The Essential Guide for Girls Who Backpack by Chelsea Duke is currently available in paperback and for Kindle on Amazon.

 Hmm interesting.
 I can be quite a girl girl at home but I tend to use travel as an excuse no to wear make up and I can't conceive of dragging a pair of heels in my backpack.
 I'm sure this book has a lot of great advice though, I'll be checking it out.